 From the same menu you can select to switch considering the symptom intensity On/Off.

 Family button

-This button has currently still a limited number of features.
+This button has currently still a limited number of features, which can be applied in other ways with much more possibilities.

 Note the hotkey Ctrl+Z (Windows), Cmd+Z (Mac) to remove any applied limitation of highlight.